tum-ens/campus/doc/gui/users_guide_gui/Tab_Overview.rst

     :width: 20%
     :align: center

+Adding a new scenario is currently not a simple task and more for expert users.
+To do so you have to do 2 things.

+1. Define a new scenario function in script 'urbs/scenarios'
+2. Make the function available for the GUI by adding it to the scenario list in the end of file 'gui/Controller.py'.

 Model running and supervision
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The lower right hand part of the screen is dedicated to model running and